Published by IRICE — independent third-party evaluation body · framework approved by the Biodiversity Standard Council

 Who It's For

-Three audiences, one method.
+Four audiences, one method.

 Current biodiversity schemes often amount to a marketing distinction.
 BPS was designed for a different ambition: making biodiversity comparable across assets, defensible before an ESG regulator, and actionable for professionals.